 Because it supports everything due to its tridoshic (vata, kapha, pita doshas), it is also known as Amalaki and is referred to as “The Mother” in Ayurveda.
 In Ayurveda, amla is classified as a rasayana, which means that it has rejuvenating and restorative properties.

-Yet another important nutrient present in abundance in Amla is Vitamin C which plays an important role in efficient functioning of our immune system.
+Yet another important nutrient present in abundance in Amla is Vitamin C which plays an important role in the efficient functioning of our immune system.

 Health Benefits of Amla